 The Day the Beatles Received Their MBEs

-Having spent the better part of two years as Britain's greatest musical ambassadors, the Beatles' accomplishments didn't go unnoticed by the royal family.
+The Beatles' accomplishments didn't go unnoticed by the royal family after the better part of two years as Britain's greatest musical ambassadors.
 On Oct.
-26, 1965, all four members went to Buckingham Palace to receive their Member of the Most Excellent Order of the British Empire (MBE) medals from Queen Elizabeth II.
+26, 1965, all four members went to Buckingham Palace to receive their Member of the Most Excellent Order of the British Empire medals from Queen Elizabeth II.

 Despite the formality of the proceedings, the Beatles signed autographs for about 50 other recipients, including one man who told McCartney, "I want it for my daughter.
 I don't know what she sees in you."